edgecase/vim-config/README.md

 2. `cd vim-config`
 3. `rake` (This will symlink the necessary files to your home directory, asking for permission before clobbering anything.)
 4. `vim` (or in Windows: `gvim`)
+5. `:BundleClean` (if you have previously used this Edgecase Vim config)
-5. `:BundleInstall` (This will clone and install all of the plugins from github.)
+6. `:BundleInstall` (This will clone and install all of the plugins from github.)

 ## Customizing